Skip to content

 Since you can’t use a custom domain with the free ngrok plan, but your domain is hosted on Cloudflare, here’s a fully free, reliable alternative:

-✅ Use Cloudflare Tunnel (Argo Tunnel) — 100% FREE, allows custom domains
+Use Cloudflare Tunnel — 100% FREE, allows custom domains

-You’ll expose your local site (like your localhost site) directly through your own domain using cloudflared
+You’ll expose your localhost app directly through your own domain using cloudflared.

 e.g.